-To improve the quality of life for both the companion animals and the people of our community by providing shelter and placement for homeless animals and support through community services and outreach!
+To improve the quality of life for both the companion animals and the people of our community by providing shelter and placement for homeless animals and support through community services and education.

 What We Believe